 Here are Bastien’s best pieces of advice:

-You need to have both amplitude and quick frequency in your movement, and do so with the largest sail you can.
+You need to have both power and quick frequency in your movement, and do so with the largest sail you can.

 Racerboarders are used to this kind of pumping.
 Freeriders and waveriders may have to learn this technique as they usually only pump the sail and not really transmit the power to the fin or the foil.